Sichii/Chaos-Server/docs/articles/WorldOptions.md

 ### Port

 The port the server will listen on.
-Default is 4202, if this value is changed, the client will need to be edited to connect to a different port.
+Default is 4202

 ### LoginRedirect